Connect with others who understand.

 What Is Hemophilia C?
 Symptoms, Treatment, and More

-Hemophilia C is a rare bleeding disorder that affects males and females equally.
-It tends to be mild and may not require any treatment unless you’re having surgery or a dental procedure.
-Hemophilia C is also known as Rosenthal syndrome and factor XI (FXI) deficiency.
+Hemophilia C is a rare bleeding disorder that affects men and women in equal numbers, according to Medscape.
+It’s also known as Rosenthal syndrome and factor XI (FXI) deficiency.
+(XI is the Roman numeral for 11.)

 Who Gets Hemophilia C?

 Hemophilia C can affect people of any age and from any race or ethnic group.
-It’s more common in people of Ashkenazi Jewish descent, thought to affect up to 8 percent of that population.
+It’s especially common among people of Ashkenazi Jewish descent.

 What Are the Symptoms of Hemophilia C?

-People with hemophilia C tend to bleed from mucosal membranes — the moist lining of the mouth, nose, and gut.
-Frequent or prolonged nosebleeds are a possible symptom of hemophilia C. Serious bleeding can also occur.
+People with hemophilia C tend to bleed from mucous membranes, the moist lining of the mouth, nose, and digestive tract.
+Frequent or prolonged nosebleeds are a possible symptom.
+Serious bleeding can also occur in some cases.

 When Are Hemophilia C Symptoms an Emergency?